mredenti/modern-cmake/episodes/02-variables.md

 The names of variables are usually all caps, and the value follows.
 You access a variable by using ${}, such as ${MY_VARIABLE}.1 CMake has the concept of scope; you can access the value of the variable after you set it as long as you are in the same scope.
 If you leave a function or a file in a sub directory, the variable will no longer be defined.
 You can set a variable in the scope immediately above your current one with PARENT_SCOPE at the end.

+CMake is particularly flexible in that it is also possible to use this form recursively or to specify the name of another variable to set.
+In addition, CMake doesn’t require variables to be defined before using them.
+Use of an undefined variable simply results in an empty string being substituted, similar to the way Unix shell scripts behave.
+By default, no warning is issued for use of an undefined variable, but the --warn-uninitialized option can be given to the cmake command to enable such warnings.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 Here we see the `set()` command, which sets a variable, and the `message()` command, which prints